Stitching Monte Carlo samples: Examples

 \subsubsection{Stitching of \texorpdfstring{$\PW$}{W}+jets samples by \texorpdfstring{$N_{\jet}$}{Njet}}

-In this example, an inclusive $\PW \to \Plepton\Pnu$ sample simulated at LO accuracy in pQCD is stitched with exclusive samples produced for jet multiplicities of $N_{\jet} = 1$, $2$, $3$, and $4$.
-The inclusive sample contains events with jet multiplicities between $0$ and $4$.
-We divide the PS by the number of jets and set the index $i$ equal to $N_{\jet}$.
-The number of events in each MC sample and the values of the $P^{i}$ and $P_{j}^{i}$ are given in Table~\ref{tab:samples_and_probabilities_WJets_vs_Njet}.
-The probabilities $P^{1}$,$\ldots$,$P^{4}$ are computed by taking the ratio of cross sections for the $N_{\jet} = 1$,$\ldots$,$4$ samples with respect to the cross section $\sigma_{\incl}$ of the inclusive sample.
-The cross sections used for computing these ratios have been calculated at LO accuracy in pQCD using the program \MGvATNLO and have been upgraded to NNLO accuracy by scaling all cross sections by the ratio ($k$-factor) of the NNLO to LO inclusive cross sections.
-The probability $P^{0}$ is obtained using the relation $P^{0} = 1 - \sum_{i=1}^{4} P^{i}$.
-The probabilities $P_{j}^{i}$ for the exclusive samples are $1$ if $i=j$ and $0$ otherwise, as each of the exclusive samples $j$ covers exactly one of the PS regions $i$.
-The corresponding stitching weights, computed according to Eq.~(\ref{eq:weight_incl}), are given in Table~\ref{tab:weights_WJets_vs_Njet}.
+In this example, an inclusive $\PW$+jets sample simulated at LO accuracy in pQCD is stitched with exclusive samples containing events with $N_{\jet}$ equal to either $1$, $2$, $3$, or $4$.
+The inclusive sample contains events with $N_{\jet}$ between $0$ and $4$.
+We partition the PS into slices based on the multiplicity of jets at the matrix-element level and set the index $i$ equal to $N_{\jet}$.
+The number of events in each MC sample is chosen such that the stitching weights decrease by about a factor of two for each increase in jet multiplicity.
+The decrease in the cross section as function of $N_{\jet}$ allows to reduce the statistical uncertainties in the tail of the $N_{\jet}$ distribution without significantly increasing the expenditure of computing resources required to produce and store these samples.
+The number of events contained in each sample and the values of the probabilities $P_{\incl}^{i}$ and $P_{j}^{i}$ are given in Table~\ref{tab:samples_and_probabilities_WJets_vs_Njet}.
+The probabilities $P_{\incl}^{1}$, $P_{\incl}^{2}$, $P_{\incl}^{3}$, and $P_{\incl}^{4}$ are computed by taking the ratio of cross sections, computed at LO accuracy by the program \MGvATNLO, for the exclusive samples with respect to the cross section $\sigma_{\incl}$ of the inclusive sample.
+The probability $P_{\incl}^{0}$ is obtained using the relation $P_{\incl}^{0} = 1 - \sum_{i=1}^{4} P_{\incl}^{i}$.
+The probabilities $P_{j}^{i}$ for the exclusive samples are $1$ if $i=j$ and $0$ otherwise, as each of the exclusive samples $j$ covers exactly one PS region $i$.
+The corresponding stitching weights $s^{i}$, computed according to Eq.~(\ref{eq:weight_incl_simplified}), are given in Table~\ref{tab:weights_WJets_vs_Njet}.

-Except for the $N_{\jet} = 3$ and $N_{\jet} = 4$ regions, the weights $w^{i}$ decrease as the number of jets increases, reflecting the reduction in statistical uncertainty that is achieved by using the exclusive samples in combination with the inclusive one.
-The weights $w^{3}$ and $w^{4}$ for the $N_{\jet} = 3$ and $N_{\jet} = 4$ regions are about the same, reflecting the fact that the number of events in the $N_{\jet} = 4$ sample is smaller compared to the number of events in the $N_{\jet} = 3$ sample by about the same factor as the ratio of the corresponding cross sections.